johnnylaw/star_rating/README.md

       config.scale = 2
     end

 which would produce 6 stars with values [2, 4, 6, 8, 10, 12].
-Additionally the appearance of the stars is highly configurable, utilizing SVG graphics, allowing for changes to spacing, color, outline, gradient (for the "full" stars), and you can even replace the url of the images altogether in the SCSS override file installed by the generator and get something entirely different, such as hearts or babies' faces or baboons' butts.
+Additionally the appearance of the stars is highly configurable (check out the [the codepen demo](http://codepen.io/johnnylaw/pen/Iivyz/)), utilizing SVG graphics, allowing for changes to spacing, color, outline, gradient (for the "full" stars), and you can even replace the url of the images altogether in the SCSS override file installed by the generator and get something entirely different, such as hearts or babies' faces or baboons' butts.

 See the SASS file created by the generator for explicit details about how to configure the different appearance options.